 WinX or Power menu is another option to open File Explorer on your Windows 10 computer.
 WinX Menu includes a lot of shortcuts to many built-in functions of Windows 10, including Command Prompt, File Explorer, Device Manager, Mobility Center, Task Manager, and much more.

 It is very helpful.
 Just right-click the Start button to access the WinX or Power User menu on Windows 10.
 Another way is to press the Windows + X hotkey from your keyboard.
 After that, select the File Explorer option to open it.
 You will find a list of shortcut items that you can open from here.

 Open File Explorer through Task Manager

 Task Manager monitors system performance and startup tasks on a Windows PC.
-Very few Windows 10 users know to use it; they can also open the File Explorer application.
+Very few Windows 10 users know how to use it.
+They can also open the File Explorer application from here.

-Quick Note: We need to run File Explorer with administrative rights and check the checkbox labeled “Create this task with administrative privileges” before pressing the
+Quick Note: If you want to run File Explorer with administrative rights, check the checkbox labeled “Create this task with administrative privileges” before pressing the OK button.

 File Explorer also exists in the Start Menu, like other applications on your PC.
-For that, click on the Start button and then select the All apps button.
+To access it, click on the Start button and then select the All apps button.

 Open File Explorer by Command Prompt

 You can perform several tasks through Command Prompt on Windows 10, including opening File Explorer.
 Launch Command Prompt on your PC and type explorer in it.
 Press Enter from the keyboard to open the File Explorer app.